notthelewis/showcases/rust/blewis/CONSIDERATIONS.md

 This file documents potential considerations for various parts of this project.

+### Names

+- Name for the software itself could do with workshopping.
+Blewis is a bit egotistical.

 ### Security
 - Implementation could be vulnerable to a slow-loris attack on decode routine for maps & arrays
 - Zip bombs could be a threat if compression is used